Overview

 2. How can I lower my risk of developing prostate cancer?

 While it is not possible to completely prevent prostate cancer, certain measures can help reduce the risk.
-These include maintaining a healthy diet and weight, engaging in regular physical activity, and minimising exposure to potentially harmful chemicals and toxins.
+These include maintaining a healthy diet and healthy weight, engaging in regular physical activity, and minimising exposure to potentially harmful chemicals and toxins.

 3. What is PSA, and why is it used for prostate cancer screening?